deankoch/pkern/vignettes/pkern_vignette.md

 `V` can be recovered as a submatrix of the covariance matrix for the full subgrid (which includes unsampled subgrid locations where we have NAs).
-This which is the Kronecker product of the component y and x covariance matrices, which are also stored in `pc`:
+This is the Kronecker product of the component y and x covariance matrices, which are also stored in `pc`:

 ``` r
 # structure of subgrid covariance components